lzutao/meson-symlink/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --isdir           dst is a directory
+  -h, --help            show this help message and exit -d, --isdir           dest is a directory
   -m MODE, --mode MODE  directory mode on creating if not exist
-%
 ```